Whitney Nic James

 Add Plants or Flowers

 Another easy and affordable way to refresh any space in your home is to add plants or flowers.
-I only recently became a plant parent, but I can say having three small snake plants in the living room makes the space more inviting.
+I only recently became a plant parent, but having three small snake plants in the living room makes the space more inviting.
 Likewise, flowers also make rooms more inviting.
 Flowers also help improve your mood, while plants can help remove harmful toxins in the air.

 Related: How to Keep Your Home Organized